-Halifax Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Halifax Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 As of the HUDs most recent Voucher Management System report, Halifax Housing Authority manages 14 active Housing Choice Vouchers.